swissmanu/rxjs-debugging-for-vscode/README.md

 ## Analytics Data

-The "RxJS Debugging for Visual Studio Code" extension collects usage analytics data from users who opted-in.
+The "RxJS Debugging for Visual Studio Code" extension collects usage analytics data from users who opt-in.
 See [ANALYTICS.md](./ANALYTICS.md) for more information on what data is collected and why.

 ## Research